gardenlinux/gardenlinux/docs/how-to/choosing-flavors.md

 [Building Images](/how-to/building-images) for instructions.
 :::

-## Step 2: Determine Your Target Platform
+## Step 2: Determine your target platform

 The platform identifies the hardware or cloud environment where the image runs.
 Choose the platform that corresponds to your infrastructure.